TomaszGajek/settlements/API_DOCUMENTATION.md

 - `id` (string): Unique category identifier (UUID)
 - `name` (string): Category name (unique per user)
-- `isDeletable` (boolean): Whether the category can be deleted (`false` for system "Other" category)
+- `isDeletable` (boolean): Whether the category can be deleted (`false` for system "Inne" category)

 **Features:**

 - Results are sorted alphabetically by name
 - Includes both user-created and default categories
-- The "Other" category is a system category that cannot be deleted
+- The "Inne" category is a system category that cannot be deleted
 - RLS (Row-Level Security) ensures users only see their own categories

 **Error Responses:**